 SACRAMENTO, Calif.
-(AP) — Even as firefighters battle a gigantic wildfire in and around Yosemite National Park, environmental scientists are moving in this weekend to begin critical work protecting habitat and waterways before the fall rainy season beings.
+(AP) — As a gigantic wildfire in and around Yosemite National Park entered its fourth week Saturday, environmental scientists moved in to begin assessing the damage and protecting habitat and waterways before the fall rainy season.

 About 5 square miles of the burned area is in the watershed of the municipal reservoir serving 2.8 million people - the only one in a national park.

-"That's 5 square miles of watershed with very steep slopes," said Alex Janicki, the Stanislaus National Forest BAER response coordinator.
-"We are going to need some engineering to protect them."
+"That's 5 square miles of watershed with very steep slopes," Janicki said "We are going to need some engineering to protect them."

 So far the water remains clear despite falling ash, and the city water utility has a six month supply in reservoirs closer to the Bay Area.

-Jue said the utility will await word from the BAER team, which will be made up of hydrologists, botanists, archeologists, biologists, geologists and soil scientists from the U.S. Forest Service, Yosemite National Park, the Natural Resource Conservation and the U.S. Geological Survey.
+The BAER team will be made up of hydrologists, botanists, archeologists, biologists, geologists and soil scientists from the U.S. Forest Service, Yosemite National Park, the Natural Resource Conservation and the U.S. Geological Survey.

 The team also will look at potential for erosion and mudslides across the burn area, assess what's in the path and determine what most needs protecting.

 "We're looking to evaluate what the potential is for flooding across the burned area," said Alan Gallegos, a team member and geologist with the Sierra National Forest.
 "We evaluate the potential for hazard and look at what's at risk -- life, property, cultural resources, species habitat.
 Then we come up with a list of treatments."

 In key areas with a high potential for erosion ecologists can dig ditches to divert water, plant native trees and grasses, and spray costly hydro-mulch across steep canyon walls in the most critical places.